uhub/awesome-actionscript/README.md

 * [prominic/Moonshine-IDE](https://github.com/prominic/Moonshine-IDE) - Moonshine is a free and open source middleweight IDE built with ActionScript 3 for ActionScript 3, Apache Flex®, Apache Royale™, and Feathers development, with Cloud and Desktop support.
 * [camdagr8/AS3-Parse-Class](https://github.com/camdagr8/AS3-Parse-Class) - This is a static ActionScript 3.0 Class for interacting with the Parse REST API
 * [lilili87222/admob-for-flash](https://github.com/lilili87222/admob-for-flash) - admob ane for flash air iOS app and actionscript android app.include banner and Interstitial native Advertising.this Admob ANE suport admob 1 and admob 2,based on firebase sdk
-* [joelhooks/robotlegs-examples-OreillyBook](https://github.com/joelhooks/robotlegs-examples-OreillyBook) - These are the example projects from ActionScript Developer's Guide to Robotlegs
 * [Jeffxz/nodeas](https://github.com/Jeffxz/nodeas) - Server side actionscript built on Tamarin.
 * [BowlerHatLLC/feathers](https://github.com/BowlerHatLLC/feathers) - User interface components for Starling Framework and Adobe AIR
 * [RandoriAS/randori-framework](https://github.com/RandoriAS/randori-framework) - Randori Framework for ActionScript